Cloud-Recon/Azure-Blog/_drafts/azure-route-server.md

 ### 1. Microsoft’s Global Network Isn’t a Flat LAN

 Microsoft owns one of the largest and most advanced global networks in the world, spanning over 180 global edge sites and interconnecting every Azure region with lightning-fast private fibre.
-When you connect a spoke VNet in UK West to a service in UK South, that traffic doesn't touch the public internet — it stays entirely inside Microsoft’s backbone.
+When you connect a spoke VNet in UK West to a service in UK South, that traffic doesn't touch the public internet, it stays entirely inside Microsoft’s backbone.

 That’s brilliant for performance and security, but it also means **you can’t rely on legacy routing behaviour**.
 Traffic might take unexpected paths, because Azure assumes *global reachability is a good thing* and it is, until you need inspection, segregation, or policy enforcement.
 That’s where UDRs come in.
 They act like signs at junctions, telling Azure exactly where to send traffic, instead of letting the system decide for you.